Shaping the Future of Software Engineering in an AI World

 "Software Engineering for the 21st Century: A Basis for Rethinking the Curriculum"

 Carnegie Mellon University's Software Engineering PhD program builds upon Dr. Mary Shaw's influential manifesto, "Software Engineering for the 21st Century."
 Inspired by Shaw’s pioneering vision, our curriculum integrates rigorous computer science foundations, disciplined systems thinking, and human-centered insights.
-Students engage immediately with cutting-edge research, tackling complex challenges such as large-scale system reliability, distributed programming models, and human-computer interaction.
+It sees regular updates as technologies change while many software engineering principles and foundations remain stable.
+Students engage immediately with cutting-edge research, tackling complex challenges such as AI engineering, large-scale system reliability, distributed programming models, and human-computer/human-AI interaction.
 This forward-looking approach equips graduates to drive innovation, navigate emerging technological landscapes, and meaningfully address critical societal needs.

 Half a Century of Software Engineering Education: The CMU Exemplar